quangfr/habitu.be/README.md

-# Routine Buddy (prototype)
+# Routines (prototype)

-Routine Buddy is a single-page prototype that helps track recurring routines on a weekly cadence.
+Routines is a single-page prototype that helps track recurring routines on a weekly cadence.
 The app runs entirely in the browser and persists data locally, so it can be installed like a lightweight PWA and used offline.

 ## Interface tour